hansonchen1996/MMGL/README.md

 **Hardware**

-- A single Nividia 2080Ti (original paper) / 3080Ti (what we use now)
+- A single Nvidia 2080Ti (original paper) / 3080Ti (what we use now)
 - GPU Memory: 12G
 - Nvidia Driver Version: 510.54
 - CUDA Version: 11.6